Purpose of this guidance

 Scotland’s Strategic Framework

-We published our Strategic Framework update on 22 June 2021.
-It sets out a change to our overarching strategic intent, from:
+We published our Strategic Framework update on 16 November 2021.
+It reaffirms our overarching strategic intent:

 ‘to suppress the virus to a level consistent with alleviating its harms while we recover and rebuild for a better future’.